SamrajB/Samarj-B/README.md

 # Samarj-B
-Hi guys, This is my Profile
+Hi Everyone, This is my Profile